 - The exponential smoothing is available for all the link types between the river network and the sewer/storm water system. - Keep in mind that pump and weir links are uni-directional and thus will simply function as a source in MIKE 21.
-These type of links should only be used when there is no feedback to the storm water system from the river. - For the "Water level boundary in MIKE 11" it is important that the bed level at the linking cross section is within the extent of the linked node.
+These type of links should only be used when there is no feedback to the storm water system from the river. - For the "River water level boundary" it is important that the bed level at the linking cross section is within the extent of the linked node.